Table of Contents

 Connection Multiplexing: RoadRunner supports HTTP/1.x and HTTP/2 protocols, efficiently managing multiple connections over a single HTTP/2 connection to reduce latency.

-PSR Standards Compatibility: RoadRunner is designed to be compatible with PHP-FIG PSR standards, ensuring interoperability with various PHP frameworks and libraries that follow these standards.
+PSR Standards Compatibility: RoadRunner is designed to be compatible with PHP-FIG PSR standards to enable interoperability with these frameworks and libraries.

 Asynchronous Task Processing: It supports asynchronous task processing, allowing developers to offload time-consuming tasks to be handled separately, improving the responsiveness of web applications.

-Integration with PHP Frameworks: RoadRunner can be integrated with popular PHP frameworks, such as Symfony and Laravel, to enhance their performance by leveraging the server’s features.
+Integration with PHP Frameworks: Popular PHP frameworks, such as Symfony and Laravel, can be integrated with RoadRunner to enhance their performance by leveraging the server’s features.

 WebSockets Support: RoadRunner supports WebSockets, enabling real-time bidirectional communication between the server and clients.
 This is useful for applications that require instant updates and real-time interactions.